ShiJindong/Cpp_Projects/README.md

 # Cpp_Projects
 ---
-Hey, there are some interesting projects that I programmed in C++ when I learned the book "C++ Primer" as a beginner :)
+Hey, there are some interesting projects that I programmed in C++ when I learned C++ from the book "C++ Primer" as a beginner :)